 Grants from the Cynthia Woods Mitchell Fund for Historic Interiors generally range from $2,500 to $10,000.
 The selection process is very competitive.
 The review process is generally completed within three months of the application deadline, and applicants are notified via email once the review process is complete.

-Only Forum or Main Street level members of the National Trust are eligible to apply for funding from the Cynthia Woods Mitchell Fund for Historic Interiors.
+Only Organizational Level Forum members or National Main Street Network members of the National Trust are eligible to apply for funding from the Cynthia Woods Mitchell Fund for Historic Interiors.
 To learn more about Forum and to join today, visit our website.

 - Public agencies and nonprofit organizations are eligible.
 Individuals and for-profit businesses may apply only if the project for which funding is requested involves a National Historic Landmark.